-- eligible for the office of Mayor or City Council in the general election shall file a campaign finance statement with the Election Official at least seven (7) calendar days preceding the date of the general municipal election reporting campaign contributions, including in-kind and other non-monetary contributions received before the close of the reporting date, and campaign expenditures made through the close of the reporting date, pursuant to criteria outlined in Section (A). - EXPENDITURE FINANCE STATEMENT.
-All candidates in the general election must file a final campaign finance statement with the Election Official within thirty (30) days after the general election reporting campaign contributions, including in-kind and other non-monetary contributions received before the close of the reporting date, and campaign expenditures made through the close of the reporting date, pursuant to criteria outlined in Section (A) above.
+- E. REPORTING FINAL SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT.
+All candidates in the general election must file a final campaign finance statement with the Election Official no later than thirty (30) days after the general election reporting campaign contributions, including in-kind and other non-monetary contributions received before the close of the reporting date, and campaign expenditures made through the close of the reporting date, pursuant to criteria outlined in Section (A) above.
 The final campaign finance statement shall contain a paragraph signed by the candidate certifying that, to the best of the candidate's knowledge, all receipts and all expenditures have been reported as of the date the statement is executed, and that there are no bills or obligations outstanding and unpaid except as set forth in that report.
-Refer to Section 3-3-6 below concerning disposition of surplus campaign funds. - 6.
-AMENDED FINAL SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT.
+Refer to Section 3-3-6 below concerning disposition of surplus campaign funds. - F. AMENDED FINAL SWORN ELECTION CAMPAIGN CONTRIBUTION AND EXPENDITURE FINANCE STATEMENT.
 In the event a candidate or candidate's campaign committee receives a contribution or makes an expenditure after the candidate's final campaign finance statement has been submitted to the Election Official, an amended final sworn campaign finance statement must be filed with the Election Official within five (5) days of receipt of the contribution or expenditure.
 A campaign finance statement required under this section is considered filed if it is received in the City Recorder's office by 5 p.m. on the date that it is due.

 Adopted by Ord.
 91-22 on 12/19/1991 Amended by Ord.
 95-38 on 7/27/1995 Amended by Ord.
 01-26 on 7/12/2001 Amended by Ord.
 02-05 on 5/9/2002 Amended by Ord.
 07-31 on 5/31/2007 Amended by Ord.
-09-12 on 3/12/2009
+09-12 on 3/12/2009 Amended by Ord.
+02023-25 on 5/11/2023